🇹🇭 Thailand · SEC · Digital Asset Business Licence

 SEC may conduct site visits; detailed review of systems and governance structures.

-Thailand SEC issues five digital asset business licenses: Digital Asset Exchange (trading platform), Digital Asset Broker (trading on behalf of clients), Digital Asset Dealer (proprietary trading), ICO Portal operator (token issuance platform), and Digital Asset Fund Manager.
+Thailand SEC issues five digital asset business licences: Digital Asset Exchange (trading platform), Digital Asset Broker (trading on behalf of clients), Digital Asset Dealer (proprietary trading), ICO Portal operator (token issuance platform), and Digital Asset Fund Manager.
 Each has separate capital requirements and operational rules.

 Minimum capital ranges from THB 5 million (Fund Manager) to THB 40 million (Exchange).
 All capital must be paid-up at the time of application.
 The SEC may require higher capital based on business model.